TAbdiukov/exe2wordsize/README.md

 # !["|-.-|"](icons8-merge-vertical-64.png) exe2wordsize
-Detects word size the Windows-compatible application was designed for **without running them at any point**
+Detects Windows-compatible application bitness, **without ever running it.**

 Uses many WinAPI functions to determine.
 * Ironically, some WinAPI can be buggy, as documented below.
 The tool takes that into consideration!